GOAT'S RUE Overview Information

 There isn't enough information to know whether goat's rue is safe.
 No harmful effects have been reported in humans, but fatal poisoning has occurred in grazing animals that ate large quantities of goat's rue.

-Special Precautions & Warnings:Pregnancy and breast-feeding: Not enough is known about the use of goat’s rue during pregnancy and breast-feeding.
+Special Precautions & Warnings:Pregnancy and breast-feeding: There is not enough reliable information about the safety of taking goat’s rue if you are pregnant or breast-feeding.
 Stay on the safe side and avoid use.

 Surgery: Goat's rue might affect blood sugar levels.
 There is concern that it might interfere with blood sugar control during and after surgery.
 Stop using goat’s rue at least 2 weeks before a scheduled surgery.